Prepare for study

 Please be aware that you may not be able to access electronic texts until you are fully registered with the University.

-Library and Learning Centre
+Library and Learning Support Services

 The Library offers a range of learning and working zones, from silent spaces to bookable group-study rooms, to give you the environment you need to work the way you want.
 The Library is open 24/7 every day of the year with professional library staff available from 8am to 8pm.
 At other times, the building is open for study and access to automated services.